Wellbeing

 Cultural Responsiveness

-At Brunswick South West Primary School we actively engage in the work of Cultural Responsiveness and welcome feedback and engagement from the community.
+At Brunswick South West Primary School we actively engage in the work of Reconciliation and strive to be culturally responsive.
+This involves welcoming, respecting and supporting students and their communities.
+As we engage in this ongoing work, we welcome feedback and input from the community.

 Child Safe Standard